yangguoliang11/label-studio/docs/source/blog/Automate-your-ML-pipeline-with-Label-Studio-and-Amazon-SageMaker.md

 2. Specify a title for the storage.
 For example, **Annotated birds**.
 3. Specify a bucket name of **showcase-bucket** and a bucket prefix of **annotations**.
 4. Specify a region name of `us-east-2`, unless you're using a different region to follow along with this blog post.
-8. Specify the Access Key ID, Secret Access Key, and Session Token for a user with access to S3 buckets.
+8. Specify the 访问密钥ID, 秘密访问密钥, and 会话令牌 for a user with access to S3 buckets.
 You can use the credentials of the user account that you used to create the S3 bucket.
-6. Click **Add Storage**.
+6. Click **添加存储**.

 ### Set up the webhook URL and events